Autoduality holds for a degenerating abelian variety

-One consequence of the Main Theorem is that, when $\overline{J}_0$ is the compactified Jacobian of a nodal curve $X_0$, $\operatorname{Pic}^{\underline{0}}(\overline{J}_0/k)$ depends only on the curve $X_0$, rather than on the compactified Jacobian $\overline{J}_0$.
+The Main Theorem has special significance when the stable semiabelic variety is a compactified Jacobian $\overline{J}_{0}$ of a nodal curve $X_0$.
+For such a $\overline{J}_{0}$, one consequence of the theorem is that $\operatorname{Pic}^{\underline{0}}(\overline{J}_0/k)$ depends only on the curve $X_0$, rather than on the compactified Jacobian $\overline{J}_0$.
 Recall $\overline{J}_0$ depends on a choice of semistability condition, and different choices produce different schemes.
 For example, when $X_0$ equals two curves meeting in 3 nodes, one choice produces a $\overline{J}_0$ with two irreducible components, while another produces a $\overline{J}_0$ with three irreducible components.
 (See \cite[Example~13.1(3)]{oda79}.)

-This autoduality theorem is new when $\overline{J}_0$ is stable quasiabelian variety or a coarse compactified Jacobian (a type of compactified Jacobian discussed in Section~\ref{Section: Review}).
-Certain compactified Jacobians are known to be stable quasiabelian varieties, but we treat these two types of varieties separately in this paper.
-The theorem was known when $\overline{J}_0$ is a fine compactified Jacobian by work we now review.
-When $X_0$ is irreducible, the theorem was proven by Esteves--Gagn{\'e}--Kleiman \cite[Theorem (Autoduality), pages 5-6]{esteves02}.
+The autoduality theorem was known when $\overline{J}_0$ is a fine compactified Jacobian variety by work we now review.
+Recall that a compactified Jacobian is said to be fine when every semistable sheaf is stable, so that $\overline{J}_{0}$ represents a natural functor.
+Otherwise we say that $\overline{J}_{0}$ is coarse.
+The autoduality theorem was proven by Esteves--Gagn{\'e}--Kleiman \cite[Theorem (Autoduality), pages 5-6]{esteves02} when $\overline{J}_{0}$ is the compactified Jacobian of an irreducible curve.
 This result was extended by Esteves--Rocha \cite[pages 414-415]{esteves13} to tree-like curves and by Melo--Rapagnetta--Viviani \cite[Theorem~C]{melo12c} to arbitrary nodal curves.
-These authors prove results for curves with worse than nodal singularities, and their work has been generalized in various way, e.g.~to curves with planar singularities \cite{arinkin11} and to results about the compactified Picard scheme of $\overline{J}_0$ \cite{esteves05, arinkin13, melo12b}.
+These authors also prove results for curves with worse singularities than nodes, and their work has been generalized in various way, e.g.~to curves with planar singularities \cite{arinkin11} and to results about the compactified Picard scheme of $\overline{J}_0$ \cite{esteves05, arinkin13, melo12b}.
+The result is new when $\overline{J}_0$ is a coarse compactified Jacobian or a stable semiabelic variety that is not a compactified Jacobian.

-For fine compactified Jacobians, the proof of autoduality we give here, which was inspired by \cite[Theorem~1, Section~9.7]{bosch90}, is different from previous proofs.
-Given $X_0$ and $\overline{J}_0$, we realize $\overline{J}_0$ as the special fiber of a family $\overline{J}/S$ over $S=\Spec( k[[t]])$ that is associated to a family of curves $X/S$ such that the total space $X$ is a regular scheme.